Thomas Cole

 Biography

 Born in England, Cole worked as an apprentice engraver before emigrating with his family to the USA in 1818.
-If it is true that he learned the basics of drawing and painting from a wandering portraitist called Stein, he had no apparent success with portraiture, and his interest shifted to landscape.
-He moved to Pittsburgh in 1823 and from there to Philadelphia in 1824, where he drew from sculptures at the Pennsylvania Academy of Fine Art, before rejoining his family in New York the following year.
+It is reported that he learned the basics of drawing and oil painting from a wandering portrait painter called Stein, and then himself spent time as an itinerant artist earning a living from portraiture.
+Whatever the case, he had no great success with portraiture, and his interest shifted to landscape.
+He moved to Pittsburgh in 1823 and from there to Philadelphia in 1824, where he finished his artistic education at the Pennsylvania Academy of Fine Art, before rejoining his family in New York the following year.

-In New York the sale of three paintings financed a summer tour of the Hudson River Valley where he painted famous Kaaterskill Falls and the ruins of Fort Putnam.
+In New York the sale of three paintings financed a summer tour of the Hudson River Valley where he painted the famous Kaaterskill Falls and the ruins of Fort Putnam.
 On his return to New York he placed three landscape pictures in the window of a bookstore, which attracted the attention of the painters and art collectors John Trumbull (1756-1843), William Dunlap (1766-1839) and Asher B Durand (1796-1886).
 Trumbull was so taken with Cole's painterly skills that he purchased one of the works and introduced him to several of his friends who also became patrons of the artist.
+In 1826 Cole was elected a founding member of the new National Academy.

 Moves From Pure Landscape to Historical Themes

-At the same time, keen to see more works by Claude Lorraine (1600-82) and JMW Turner (1775-1851), both of whom he greatly admired, he visited England and Italy between the years 1829-32 and 1841-1842.
-Afterwards, due in part to the encouragement he received from Turner as well as the English artist John Martin (1789-1854), he began to concentrate less on the portrayal of natural scenery and more on allegorical and historical themes, notably in two major series of paintings: The Course of Empire (1836, New York Historical Society) and The Voyage of Life (1839-40, Munson-Williams-Proctor Institute, Utica).
+During the late 1830s, Cole began to explore history painting.
+He was anxious to see more works by the classical French artist Claude Lorraine (1600-82) and exponents of the English Landscape painting tradition led by JMW Turner (1775-1851) and John Constable (1776-1837), all of whom he greatly admired.
+With this aim in mind, he visited England and Italy between the years 1829-32 and 1841-1842.
+Afterwards, due to the encouragement he received from Turner as well as the English artist John Martin (1789-1854), he began to concentrate less on the portrayal of natural scenery and more on allegorical and historical themes, notably in two major series of paintings: The Course of Empire (1836, New York Historical Society) and The Voyage of Life (1839-40, Munson-Williams-Proctor Institute, Utica).
 After his second visit to Italy in 1841-2, he completed a number of religious paintings.
 He also created a number of architectural designs.

 Cole's early Hudson River landscapes, largely completed in the 1820s, presented the American rural scene through European conventions of the picturesque and sublime - in a sense, a sort of combination of Claude Lorrain and Caspar David Friedrich (1774-1840).
 His later painting becomes larger in scale and infused with literary and ethical narrative.
 He also injected it with biblical and historical themes, sometimes infecting it with a sense of unnecessary melodrama.